Geecher/react-sneakers/README.md

+# Test React project 'React Sneakers'

+This project create for my study in FrontEnd-dev. good luck for me! :)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).